Merkoba/Meltdown/arguments.md

 it will smartly check if it should re-use an empty tab or make a new one.

 If you disable this, it will always use the last tab even if not empty.

+---

+>tabs-always

+Always show the tab bar even if only one tab is open.

+Else it will auto-hide the tab bar when only 1 tab.

+And show the tab bar when more tabs are opened.